Orababa/Genomics-two-B/README.md

 >> https://usegalaxy.eu/datasets/11ac94870d0bb33a5947887af43ba1e1/display?to_ext=fastqsanger.gz
 >> https://usegalaxy.eu/datasets/11ac94870d0bb33ae46b0f83bf78d1b5/display?to_ext=fastqsanger.gz

-5. Observe the output trimommatic results  webpage file by clicking on 👁️ button on the file
+4. Map the samples to the M. tuberculosis reference genome with Snippy Observe the output trimommatic results  webpage file by clicking on 👁️ button on the file

-### Mapping the samples to the **_M. tuberculosis_** reference genome
 Mapping the samples to the **_M. tuberculosis_** reference genome using snippy tool to find variants
-1. Sarch and select **'Snippy'** from the tools list and fill in the details as below
+1. search and select **'Snippy'** from the tools list and fill in the details as below:

->>“Will you select a reference genome from your history or use a built-in index?”: Use a genome from history and build index
+* “Will you select a reference genome from your history or use a built-in index?”: Use a genome from history and build index

->>“Use the following dataset as the reference sequence”: Mycobacterium_tuberculosis_ancestral_reference.gbk
+* “Use the following dataset as the reference sequence”: Mycobacterium_tuberculosis_ancestral_reference.gbk

->>“Single or Paired-end reads”: Paired
+* “Single or Paired-end reads”: Paired

->>“Select first set of reads”: Trimmomatic on SRR12416842_1.fastq.gz(R1 paired)
+* “Select first set of reads”: Trimmomatic on SRR12416842_1.fastq.gz(R1 paired)

->>“Select second set of reads”: Trimmomatic on SRR12416842_2.fastq.gz (R2 paired)
+* “Select second set of reads”: Trimmomatic on SRR12416842_2.fastq.gz (R2 paired)

-2. Under “Advanced parameters”
+* Under “Advanced parameters”

->>“Minimum proportion for variant evidence”: 0.1 (This is so we can see possible rare variants in our sample)

-3. Under “Output selection” select only the following:
+  * “Minimum proportion for variant evidence”: 0.1 (This is so we can see possible rare variants in our sample) *Under “Output selection” select only the following:
->>“The final annotated variants in VCF format”
+  * “The final annotated variants in VCF format”

->>“A simple tab-separated summary of all the variants”
+  * “A simple tab-separated summary of all the variants”

->>“The alignments in BAM format”.
+  * “The alignments in BAM format”.

-Then
-**`Execute☑️`**
+* finally, select **`Execute☑️`**

 ![optional task 2-1](https://user-images.githubusercontent.com/88276401/130168756-3d462195-b7a4-41bb-a653-dea4852fec79.PNG)

 ![optional task 2-2](https://user-images.githubusercontent.com/88276401/130168775-c2f28073-6b1f-49f0-89a0-e14297992b58.PNG)

- A new 3 dataset will be created in the history, a vcf file, snps table and a mapped reads file in bam format
+A new 3 dataset will be created in the history, a vcf file, snps table and a mapped reads file in bam format.

 Inspect the Snippy VCF output to check the number of variant discovered by **'Snippy'** on 👁️ button on the file

-### Samtools Stats

-### [`Run samtools stat` to generate statistics for BAM dataset]
+5. Run samtools stats

-1. On the tools sections, Search and select `samtools stat 🛠️`
+* On the tools sections, search and select `samtools stat 🔧⚙️`
-2. Fill with the following details;
+* Fill with the following details:
-   >BAM File
+   + BAM File
-   >> Ensure the mapped reads (bam) file of the snippy output is selected.
+   + Ensure the mapped reads (bam) file of the snippy output is selected.

-3. Keep the rest parameters unchanged.
+* Keep the rest parameters unchanged.

-4. Then `Execute`☑️
+* Then `Execute`☑️

-5. View the output, paying attention to the sequences, reads mapped and reads unmapped results.
+* View the output and pay attention to the sequences, reads mapped and reads unmapped results.

-### *_BAM Coverage Plotter_*
+6. Run the `BAM Coverage Plotter 🔧⚙️` tool on the mapped reads BAM file that you got from snippy.

-1. search and select **'BAM Coverage Plotter'** from the tools list and fill in the details as below
+* search and select **'BAM Coverage Plotter'** from the tools list and fill in the details as below:
->> "Will you select a reference genome from your history or use a built-in genome?" : use a genome from history in fasta formate
+* "Will you select a reference genome from your history or use a built-in genome?" : use a genome from history in fasta format

->> "select the reference genome in fasta format" : (https://usegalaxy.eu/datasets/11ac94870d0bb33aca1bc094e2415e7e/display?to_ext=fasta)
+  * "select the reference genome in fasta format" : (https://usegalaxy.eu/datasets/11ac94870d0bb33aca1bc094e2415e7e/display?to_ext=fasta)

->> " select the BAM file that you got from snippy. " : (https://usegalaxy.eu/datasets/11ac94870d0bb33a646435297267fb5a/display?to_ext=bam)
+  * " select the BAM file that you got from snippy. " : (https://usegalaxy.eu/datasets/11ac94870d0bb33a646435297267fb5a/display?to_ext=bam)

-2. **`Execute☑️`*
+* **`Execute☑️`*

-3. Observe the output trimommatic results  webpage file by clicking on 👁️ button on the file
+* Observe the output trimommatic results  webpage file by clicking on 👁️ button on the file

 >> https://usegalaxy.eu/datasets/11ac94870d0bb33a53e5694133aa9eb8/display?to_ext=png